taylorbodin/ECE281_CE5/README.md

 ```

 For some reason I just COULD NOT get the given wave form file.
 I've included the default wave form with
 the radix changed for readability and annotated to show a working program.
-Note that I misread the assignment
-and initialized $s1 with -31 instead of -37.
-The waveform shows a code that is correct for data.
-I also ammended
-the sw instuction.
-I needed to add 84 to get x54 as my address in memory.
-The waveform has not been updated.

 ![alt text](task2.JPG "Stupid wave files")

-As annotated on the waveform, the ALU out first held 44, then -31, and finally the result of 44+(-31) which is 13.
+As annotated on the waveform, the ALU out first held 44, then -37, and finally the result of 44+(-37) which is 7.
-Then the ALU out bus held the memory location 36 (CFD) and writedata held 13 which is exactly what we wanted.
+Then the ALU out bus held the memory location 54 and writedata held 7 which is exactly what we wanted.

 ##Task 3